 Instructions

-- Evenly sprinkle the goat cheese, black pepper, bacon bits, Wondra flour, and half of the basil into the tart shell.6 oz.
+- Sprinkle.
+Evenly sprinkle the goat cheese, black pepper, bacon bits, Wondra flour, and half of the cut basil into the tart shell.6 oz.
 Crumbled Goat Cheese, ¼ Teaspoon Black Pepper, 3 Tablespoons Bacon Bits, 1 Tablespoon Wondra Flour, ¼ Cup Fresh Basil

-- Using a 10” sauté pan, heat the olive oil over medium-low heat.
-Add the minced garlic and sauté 15 to 20 seconds or until fragrant.
-Do not allow the garlic to brown.
-Add the halved cherry tomatoes and sprinkle with ¼ teaspoon salt and turn heat to medium.
-Stir fry the tomatoes very quickly for 1 to 2 minutes.3 Tablespoons Extra Virgin Olive Oil, 2 Tablespoons Minced Garlic, 8 Ounces Cherry Tomatoes, ¼ Teaspoon Salt
+- Sauté.
+Use a large skillet and heat the olive oil over medium-low heat.
+Add the minced garlic and sauté for 15 to 20 seconds or until fragrant.
+Do not allow the garlic to brown.Add the sliced heirloom tomatoes and sauté the slices in the garlic and olive oil for about 10 seconds per side.
+Using a spatula or fork place tomato slices in an even layer, decoratively, on top of the creamy goat cheese filling.
+Sprinkle the tomatoes with ¼ teaspoon salt and drizzle any olive oil and garlic remaining in the pan over the tomatoes.3 Tablespoons Extra Virgin Olive Oil, 2 Tablespoons Minced Garlic, 8 Ounces Heirloom Tomatoes, ¼ Teaspoon Salt

-- Let the tart cool for 10 minutes on a wire rack.
+- Bake.
+Bake the tart for another 14 to 20 minutes, or until the pastry is golden brown.
+Remove the tart from the oven.
+Let the tart cool for 10 minutes on a wire rack.
 Release the tart from the pan.
 Plate and garnish the tart with the remaining chiffonade basil.

 Nutrition Per Serving